MarcoLerose97/microblaze-MCS-fpga-soc/docs/architecture/soc_overview.md

 The system is based on a MicroBlaze MCS soft-core processor subsystem (comprising a MicroBlaze CPU and an I/O module) integrated into a custom FPGA-based SoC architecture.

-The processor communicates with internal hardware modules through a vendor proprietary IP bus.
+The processor communicates with internal hardware modules through a vendor proprietary IP bus (MCS I/O Bus) .

 A bridge module converts the processor-side bus transactions into a simplified internal MMIO-oriented bus used by the peripheral subsystem.